piebro/factorio-blueprint-visualizer/README.md

 - Ported everything from Python to Javascript for simplicity and performance.
 - Added ability to modify drawing settings.
 - Added support for tiles.
-- Lots of Quality of Life improvements.
+- Lots of quality-of-life improvements.

 ## Ways to use this tool